 In 2006 he won a Robert Award for best music for the acclaimed film The Art of Crying by Peter Schønau Fog.
 In 2007 Fundal completed the work on the music for the epic film Flammen & Citronen (Flame and Citron) directed by Ole Christian Madsen.
 Since then he has composed music for numerous films, like the Finnish documentary Canned Dreams by Katja Gauriloff, (Jussi Award 2013), the Danish feature Excuse me by Henrik Ruben-Genz, Danny’s Doomsday by Martin Barnewitz and the documentary The Act Of Killing by Joshua Oppenheimer, which was Oscar nominated in 2014 as well as winning a BAFTA 2014, a European Film Award in 2013 and about 30 other major prizes.
 The 3D documentary Halden, Michael Madsen’s contribution to the Wim Wenders and Neue Road Movies coproduction Cathedrals of Culture, set to music by Karsten Fundal, premiered at the Berlin International Film Festival 2014.
 Further film scores include the music to The Visit by Michael Madsen, which premiered at Sundance in 2014 (where Fundal was Composer in Spotlight), Bridgend by Jeppe Rønde, which had its world premiere at the Rotterdam Film Festival and received three awards at Tribeca Film Festival and Fúsi (Virgin Mountain) by Dagur Kári, which premiered at the Berlin International Film Festival 2015, won the top prize at Tribeca Film Festival and was awarded the Nordic Council Film Prize 2015.

 Furthermore, Karsten Fundal wrote the scores for The Shadow World by Johan Grimonprez (awarded with the Ensor for Best Documentary 2017) and Andrei Nekrasov’s The Magnitsky Act - Behind the Scenes, and set Lise Birk Pedersen's latest documentary Al magt til folket? to music.
 His most recent scores include the music to Feras Fayyad's documentary Last Men in Aleppo, which was awarded the Grand Jury Prize: World Cinema Documentary at Sundance 2017, the DOX:AWARD at CPH:DOX Festival 2017, the Robert Award 2018 and received nominations for an Oscar for Best Documentary Feature as well as for the Carl Prisen 2018 for Best Score.
-Fundal also scored Human Flow, the first documentary feature by Chinese artist and filmmaker Ai Weiwei, with a premiere in the Competition Programme at Venice Film Festival 2017, which is currently nominated for the Carl Prisen 2018 for Best Score as well.
+Fundal also scored Human Flow, the first documentary feature by Chinese artist and filmmaker Ai Weiwei, with a premiere in the Competition Programme at Venice Film Festival 2017, which was nominated for the Carl Prisen 2018 for Best Score as well.

 Karsten Fundal has studied composition with Hans Abrahamsen and Ib Nørholm, Karl Aage Rasmussen and Per Nørgård.
 A meeting with Nigel Osborne and (especially) Morton Feldman in 1986 at Dartington influenced Fundal's development as a composer, and in the years 1987-88 he studied composition with Louis Andriessen in The Netherlands.